noreplystandardprints-sketch/AI-Investor/README.md

 #### 2. Commercial License (Paid)

 To use AI-Investor for **commercial purposes**, you must purchase a commercial license.
+Commercial licenses are issued with a unique license code and can be verified within the application.

 **Commercial use includes**: trading with revenue intent, selling services/products that incorporate AI-Investor, or any use that generates commercial benefit.

 For commercial licensing inquiries, see `COMMERCIAL_LICENSE.md` or contact the project maintainers.

+### License Management Features

+- **Generate Commercial Licenses**: Create a batch of 50 commercial licenses, stored in `commercial_licenses.json` and exported to an Excel file for distribution.
+- **Issue Regular License**: Generate a new regular license for non-commercial use with a 50-day expiration.
+- **Verify License**: Verify both commercial and regular licenses within the application.

 ### Why Dual-Licensing?